 Some adults do not get the vaccines recommended for them.
 For example, only 55.1% of those > 65 were given a tetanus vaccine within a 10-year period.
 Also, vaccination rates tend to be lower in blacks, Asians, and Hispanics than in whites.

 Vaccines should be given exactly as recommended on the package insert; however, for most vaccines, the interval between a series of doses may be lengthened without losing efficacy.

-Injection vaccines are usually given IM into the midlateral thigh (in infants and toddlers) or into the deltoid muscle (in school-aged children and adults).
-Some vaccines are given sc.
+Injection vaccines are usually given intramuscularly into the midlateral thigh (in infants and toddlers) or into the deltoid muscle (in school-aged children and adults).
+Some vaccines are given subcutaneously.
 For details on vaccine administration, see the General Best Practice Guidelines for Vaccine Administration from the Advisory Committee for Immunization Practices (ACIP) and Administering Vaccines to Adults from the Immunization Action Coalition.

 Clinicians should have a process in place to ensure that patient vaccination status is reviewed at each visit so that vaccines are given as per recommendations.
 Patients (or caregivers) should be encouraged to keep a history (written or electronic) of their vaccinations and share this information with new health care practitioners and institutions to make sure that vaccinations are up to date.

 If a vaccine series (eg, for hepatitis B or human papillomavirus) is interrupted, practitioners should give the next recommended dose the next time the patient presents, provided that the recommended interval between doses has passed.
 They should not restart the series (ie, with dose 1).